-Better metallurgical results, improved mechanical properties, distortion control… ECM’s innovations and R&D studies have highlighted ways to improve the quality of the parts thanks to heat treatment and gas quenching.
+Better metallurgical results, improved mechanical properties, distortion control… ECM’s innovations and R&D studies have highlighted ways to improve the quality of the parts thanks to heat treatments and gas quenching.
 And the results are measurable on our ICBP® installations!

 Quality of the parts